umarhassan-mitodl/11.255-spring-2021/content/pages/instructor-insights.md

 ### Requirements Satisfied

-11.255 can be applied toward a {{% resource_link "a1ad0e43-6ee5-4979-aea7-46ab9f72e0b4" "Master's Degree in City Planning" %}}, but is not required.
+11.255 can be applied toward a [Master's Degree in City Planning](https://catalog.mit.edu/schools/architecture-planning/urban-studies-planning/#city-planning-master), but is not required.

-11.255 can also be applied toward the Policy, Technology, and Society requirement for the degree of {{% resource_link "a610445c-1715-4f26-bf4e-ef55ff7fb703" "Master of Science in Transportation" %}}, but is not required.
+11.255 can also be applied toward the Policy, Technology, and Society requirement for the degree of [Master of Science in Transportation](https://catalog.mit.edu/degree-charts/master-transportation/), but is not required.

 ### Offered